Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-The northern Thai city of Chiang Mai is well established as Thailand’s cultural capital, and is full of unique things to do.
+The northern Thai city of Chiang Mai is well established as Thailand’s cultural capital.
 Founded in the 13th century, the city was once the epicentre of the ancient Lanna kingdom.
 Local people are proud of their rich heritage which can be seen in the architecture, festivals, food and traditions of Chiang Mai.
+With this background there are so many unique things to do in Chiang Mai.

 The province of Chiang Mai is also a fabulous place to explore the countryside and enjoy the mountain scenery and waterfalls.
 With a range of exciting activities and adventures waiting to be enjoyed by people of all ages, it’s no wonder Chiang Mai and the surrounding area is so popular with visitors.

-Take a look at our suggestions for these 10 unique things to do in Chiang Mai.
+Take a look at our suggestions for these 10 unique things to do.
+You can also check out our longer list of Things To Do in Chiang Mai.

 If you’ve been to Thailand before, there’s a good chance you’ve squeezed in the back of a tuk-tuk during your travels.
 But have you ever fancied the idea of driving one?
 It’s made our list of Things To Do in Chiang Mai!